Origins of Curry Powder – fiery and flavourful

 The origins of Curry Powder

-The story goes back to the 18th century British rule in India.
+When was curry invented in India?
+The history of curry powder goes back to the 18th century British rule in India.
 They loved the Indian flavours and the way food was prepared.
+The word curry is an anglicised version of an indigenous word from the Tamil culture.

 Since Indian cuisine can be a bit complex given the variety of spices used, the cooking method and other ingredients, it was not easy to replicate the dishes as an Indian cook could.